Magnetic structure of coronal dark halos: Results

 \section{Results}

-In this section we study the coronal emission and unsigned magnetic flux density of the coronal dark halo and the brighter areas in-between, as well as individual dark halo patches including a dark halo patch which overlaps with an equatorial CH.
-We determine how these properties behave as a function of distance to the AR centre.
+In this section we studied the coronal emission and unsigned magnetic flux density of the coronal dark halo and the brighter areas in between the dark halo patches, as well as individual dark halo patches including a dark halo patch which overlaps with an equatorial CH.
+We determined how these properties behave as a function of distance to the AR centre.